double-m/spikes/performance-test/README.md

 ### Which performs better in finding all factors of an integer number?

 Edit and execute `compare.sh` in a bash environment.
-If unchanged, it will:
+For example, it can:

 -	generate
 	- the Java byte code (with javac),